anders-biostat/rlc/README.md

 - ```lc_html``` - customary HTML code to be inserted in the web page

 ## Examples
-To see how it work, have a look at this [tutorial](https://anders-biostat.github.io/linked-charts/rlc/).
+To see how it works, have a look at this [tutorial](https://anders-biostat.github.io/linked-charts/rlc/).